Art & Anatomy Exhibition

 Philippe Saurel, Mayor of Montpellier and President of Montpellier Méditerranée Métropole.

-Circle of Giovanni Battista Piazzetta, Head of a Young Woman, 18th century, Montpellier, Musée Fabre, 864.2.174 (c) Musée Fabre Montpellier Méditerranée Métropole photographs Frédéric Jaulmes • Reproduction prohibited without permission
+From the circle of Giovanni Battista Piazzetta, Head of a Young Woman, 18th century, Montpellier, Musée Fabre, 864.2.174 (c) Musée Fabre Montpellier Méditerranée Métropole; photographs by Frédéric Jaulmes • Reproduction prohibited without permission

-Michel Mondain, Dean of the Montpellier-Nîmes Faculty of Medicine.
+Michel Mondain, Dean of the Montpellier-Nîmes School of Medicine.